 Adjust Channels by will adjust all MIDI channels by the number value entered.

 Remove extra Sustain Pedals (MIDI Controller 64) will remove extra Sustain Pedals from the track.

-Embellish Melody shows a submenu with options for enabling and customizing the Melody embellishment feature.
+Embellish Melody shows menu items for enabling and customizing the Melody embellishment feature.